 Who are the Governors?

-Marjorie Bannister - Vice Chair
+Marjorie Bannister - Chair of Governors

 Rebecca Cavill - Parent Governor